 What is The Well's class size and student to teacher ratio?

 Our preschool class is capped at 10 students to student for 1 teacher and all other classes are capped at 15 students per teacher.
 Additionally, we have floating assistants that help out in each class as needed.
-Students are placed in classes with two grade levels per class (exception: 6-9th is together and classes may sometimes combine K-3rd, 4th-9th for various reasons).
+Students are usually placed in classes with two grade levels per class (exception: 6-9th is together and classes may sometimes combine K-3rd, 4th-9th for various reasons).
 Students remain with their class the entire day and are supervised by their teachers and assistants at all times.

 What qualifications does The Well's staff hold?

-Our teachers are background checked, First Aid & CPR certified, and have Teaching Certifications or equivalent experience.
+Our teachers are background checked, First Aid & CPR certified, and hold professional degrees, Teaching Certifications or equivalent experience.
 We also have on staff a Licensed Counselor- Intern, a senior leadership team and admin specialist.
 View profiles under "Meet our team"